 Most important parts of this machine are as follows:

 It is the bottom part of the machine.
 All of the other parts are mounted on the Base.
-It is a hollow body made up of cast iron casting.
-The Base is a very strong part of the machine which can bear the load of the whole machine.
+It is a hollow body made up of CI (cast iron) casting.
+The Base is a very strong part of the machine which can bear the weight of the whole machine.
 It also has the strength to tolerate the vibrations produced during the various cutting operations on the machine.

 The cover in which the drive mechanism is boxed or hidden is called the Column of the machine.
 It is mounted on the base.
-And, two guideways over which the ram reciprocates are there mounted on the top of the column.
+And, two guideways over which the ram reciprocates are there mounted on the column’s top.
 The column is generally made up of cast iron.

 You can move the table of the machine horizontally, vertically or swivel at any angle as well, as per the requirement.
 The table is attached to the saddle by using a fastener.

 It facilitates the vertical movement of the table.
-You can move the table vertically by raising or lowering the cross-rail.
+You can move the table vertically by lowering or raising the cross-rail.
 The front surface of the column of the machine is the place where the Cross-Rail is mounted.
 And, if you want to move the table horizontally, a saddle mounted on the cross-rail is there to facilitate this movement.

 Application of Shaper Machine